shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-microsoft-outlook-com-inventory.md

 1. **Consumer Focus**: Designed with both the consumers and advertisers in mind
-1. **Advertiser Exclusivity**: There's only one advertiser per page (whitelist helps to ensure exclusivity)
+1. **Advertiser Exclusivity**: There's only one advertiser per page (allowlist helps to ensure exclusivity)
 1. **High Relevance**: Active(100% logged in) users provide a large pool of targeting options, which helps increase ROI
 1. **Simple, yet visual**: Simple creatives deliver imagery that stands